How to Spend an Adventure-Filled Day in Page, AZ

 Glen Canyon - The Chains

 We didn’t try swimming here; we just explored the Chains area by foot.
 It was just my boys and I while we were here watching the sun set.
-They had so much energy from sitting still on the boat tour that I just let them run up and down the hills hear, while I sat on the rocks, enjoying the sun, watching them.
+They had so much energy from sitting still on the boat tour that I just let them run up and down the hills, while I sat on the rocks, enjoying the sun, and enjoying watching them play.

 Glen Canyon - The Chains